DiliniRajapaksha/DeveloperJournal/_posts/2017-04-26-junit-tutorial.markdown

 Does your method throw exceptions?
 There are a few different ways to verify whether expected exceptions are thrown, given the conditions.
 For example, we need a method which reads a file and it throws file not found exception with the message "The file 'file_name' does not exist!".
 We can test if the file not found exception is thrown in a number of ways.
 The first is the simplest and the most straight forward way which is preferred, but if we need to test the exception message as well, we could make use of the other two.

-##### Following are the three different ways you can test that your method would throw the expected exception.
+### Following are the three different ways to test that a method would throw the expected exception.

  1. Set the `expected` parameter `@Test(expected = FileNotFoundException.class)`.